Medically reviewed by Dr. Youssef Tahiri

 MEDPOR® is a surgical technique that uses a porous polyethylene framework along with the child’s own tissue to create an ear.
 Our team has further innovated a technique with minimal scarring.
 Reconstruction with MEDPOR® can usually begin at age 3.
 If only one ear is involved, the MEDPOR® framework is customized to match the normal ear, but is created slightly larger so the ear will be adult-sized.
 The framework is then covered by the patient’s own tissue (called a flap) which is brought down as a thin “living membrane” from underneath the scalp.
 In most cases, only one surgery is required to reconstruct the ear.
 Atresia repair can be done before or after MEDPOR®.
 A combined one stage reconstruction of both microtia and canal surgery using MEDPOR® is possible.

 One Surgery: Medpor Ear Reconstruction

 Learn more about treatment options

-Fortunately, Dr. Reinisch and Dr. Tahiri offer advanced treatment for both the cosmetic problems and the hearing difficulties associated with microtia.
-Their innovative MEDPOR® (or OMNIPORE®) technique allows them to create an external ear structure using a child’s own tissues – a procedure which offers a number of benefits.
-They also works with an otologist to enhance hearing and, if possible, create a new ear canal to more fully restore this sense.
-Contact Dr. Reinisch and Dr. Tahiri to learn more about microtia and their renowned treatment options.
+Fortunately, Dr. Tahiri offers advanced treatment for both the cosmetic problems and the hearing difficulties associated with microtia.
+The innovative MEDPOR® (or OMNIPORE®) technique allows him to create an external ear structure using a child’s own tissues – a procedure which offers a number of benefits.
+He also works with an otologist to enhance hearing and, if possible, create a new ear canal to more fully restore this sense.
+Contact Dr. Tahiri to learn more about microtia and his renowned treatment options.